walterhiggins/WMPJS/README.md

 So in the number guessing game the code...

     if ( answer == randomNumber ) {
-      player.sendMessage('You guessed correct!');
+      guesser.sendMessage('You guessed correct!');
     }

-... compares two numbers - the number returned by the dice roll and the number guessed by the player - and if they are equal then the code between the `{` and `}` curly brackets is executed (the player is sent a message saying they guessed correctly).
-The code between the `{` and `}` will not be executed if the numbers are not the same.
+... compares two numbers - the number returned by the dice roll and the number guessed by the player - and if they are equal then the block of code between the `{ }` curly brackets is executed (the player is sent a message saying they guessed correctly).
+The code block will not be executed if the numbers are not the same.
 It's important in Javascript when asking the question is something equal to another, that you use `==` rather than a single `=`.
 The single `=` sign is used when you want to assign a value to a variable.
-We say `name = 'steve'` but we ask the question `name == 'steve'`?.
-This can be a source of bugs for for even experienced programmers.
+We say `name = 'steve'` but we ask the question `name == 'steve'`?

-The test is always placed between the `(` and `)` round brackets.
+The test is always placed between the `( )` round brackets.
 There are many other kinds of tests you can use other than comparisons.
 If you use just a single number it can be tested.
 Any single number except 0 will resolve to `true` when used inside an `if` test, while any non-empty text will resolve to true.
 Try issuing the following commands at the sever console prompt:

     js var gems = 5;
     js if ( gems ) { console.log("you have gems"); }